sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ## Skills This Project Demonstrates

-- End-to-end data pipeline construction, from raw multi-file government exports through Python cleaning, MySQL loading, SQL analysis, and finally an interactive Power BI report
+- End to end data pipeline construction, from raw multi file government exports through Python cleaning, MySQL loading, SQL analysis, and finally an interactive Power BI report
-- Data quality verification as a habit, not an afterthought, including checking for unmatched category mappings and catching a duplicate-name filtering bug through independent SQL verification
+- Data quality verification as a habit, not an afterthought, including checking for unmatched category mappings and catching a duplicate name filtering bug through independent SQL verification
-- SQL query writing across aggregation, grouping, and multi-dimensional business questions
+- SQL query writing across aggregation, grouping, and multi dimensional business questions
 - Power BI report design, including a custom theme, KPI cards with coloured accent bars, dynamic DAX measures, and a page navigator
 - Translating raw statistics into plain English findings, and being willing to flag an anomaly as genuinely unresolved rather than forcing an explanation the data does not fully support